 Nope.
 Once you meet with us to coordinate, protests may take place as rapidly as two business days.
 In some cases, the Dean can work with groups on an even more rapid turnaround.
-It may depend on what else is happening on campus and other factors.
+Timing may depend on what else is happening on campus, whether the space you hope to use for your demonstration is already reserved by another group, construction, or other factors.
 The Dean helps make sure everyone's activities and events in the community can happen, even if your protest or demonstration is going on.

 What information do I need to have?

 Like any other event you are planning, it's best to be as prepared as possible.
-When you come to the Dean's office, have a pretty clear idea of where, how, and when you want to hold your protest/demonstration as well as the manner in which you will demonstrate (A march?
+The form assists you in providing information on where, how and when you want to hold your protest/demonstration as well as the manner in which you will demonstrate (A march?
 A speak out?
 A picket?).
-Since the Dean's job is to coordinate with you on time, place, and manner, these are key factors.
-The Dean will also need a few other pieces of information, like the point-of-contact, adviser (if applicable), and can also connect you with offices at Fordham who may need to help (Public Safety, Student Involvement for microphones and space reservations, etc.).
+Since the Dean's job is to coordinate with you on time, place and manner, these are key factors.
+The Dean will also need a few other pieces of information to assist, like the point-of-contact, adviser (if applicable) and will also connect you with offices at Fordham who may need to help (Public Safety, Student Involvement for microphones and space reservations, et

 I know that what I am protesting/demonstrating about is controversial.
 Does the Dean have to approve my viewpoint?